 There are a few flat spots for camping here but there are no facilities so practice Leave No Trace camping.

 The trail continues beyond the lake towards a second lake (known as Lorna Lake).
 The trail peters out in wet meadows, and is marked with pink/orange flagging for a short distance before that runs out too just after another creek is crossed.
 Continue straight up the creek to reach the open meadows (if heading for Linus, or an alternative approach to Statimcets).
 To reach the lake, just pick the easiest way through the trees to reach the small outlet creek.
-The scramble up to Soprano Peak begins here.
+The scramble up to Soprano Peak begins here.create

 fullscreen